TOGAF® ADM Phase C – Develop the Application Architecture

 When we are developing enterprise architecture teams, we tell the enterprise architects two central facts about TOGAF Phase C - Application Architecture.
 First, until you have an Application Development Model, you cannot proceed.
 Until you know how your application choices enable and constrain your business architecture the details of your applications are pointless.
 Second, if they believe they need to jump into application functionality and integration, they will always develop a low-quality application architecture.

 In a modern digitally transformed enterprise, all architecture domains interact.
 Choices in one domain enable, deliver, or block outcomes in another domain.
 Most business objectives depend upon right IT Architecture.
-Ironically, we can only develop the right Application Architecture if we have a solid Business Architecture.
+Ironically, we can only develop the right application architecture if we have a solid business architecture.

 Interaction with TOGAF Phase B, Phase D, and Phase E